LibCrowds/pybossa-lc/pybossa_lc/templates/email/template_rejected.md

 Hello {{ user['fullname'] }},

-You submitted some requests to create or update the **{{ template['name'] }}** template.
+You submitted a request to create or update the
+**{{ template['name'] }}** template.
 Unfortunately, we didn't think that the proposed changes were suitable for the following reason: